Wildlife Hotline: (516) 674-0982

 Snapping Turtle

 New York’s official state reptile is the Common Snapping Turtle.
 These turtles can quickly snap their neck back to bite when threatened, or to swiftly grab prey.
-Injured Snapping Turtles usually come to our Hospital after they’ve been hit by cars or accidentally swallow fishing hooks.
+Injured Snapping Turtles usually come to our rehabilitation center after they’ve been hit by cars or accidentally swallow fishing hooks.
 Turtles heal slowly and may need up to 1 year to fully recover from their injuries before they’re ready for release.

 Subscribe to our Newsletter